-What is a Building Management Statement?
+What is a building management statement?

 At MRI Software, we are dedicated to clarifying complex property management concepts, including going into detail about what a Building Management Statement is.
 A BMS is a vital document in facilities management, particularly within mixed-use developments, ensuring coordinated maintenance and access to shared facilities.
 Our innovative software solutions support these efforts by integrating building management system benefits directly into daily operations through robust building maintenance software.